Cop who killed Tamir Rice fired for job application omission

 “There’s a 12-year-old kid, dead.
 People on both sides are going to say, ‘It wasn’t enough, it was too much,'” said Williams.
 “We have to be fair and objective.”

-Stephen Loomis, president of the Cleveland Police Patrolman’s Association, called the discipline “unjustified” and said the union file grievances minutes after they were announced.
+Stephen Loomis, president of the Cleveland Police Patrolman’s Association, called the discipline “unjustified” and said the union filed grievances minutes after they were announced.

 “This is a politically motivated witch-hunt,” Loomis said.
 “Those officers acted appropriately and within the guidelines they had to work with.”